FINANCIAL INFORMATION: Winter Session - 2018

 - Credit Card:

 - Our third-party vendor, CashNet, accepts VISA, MasterCard, Discover, and American Express.
-CashNet assesses a 2.75% service charge for processing.
+CashNet assesses a service charge (2.75% Domestic / 4.25% International) for processing your credit card payment.

 - Mail a Check: